Get help today 888-685-5770 or sign up for 24/7 text support.

 Overcoming Fear in Step 5 of AA

 Fear is a natural reaction to confession.
 Although one may want recovery, confronting the nature of one’s wrongs and admitting long-held secrets can be terrifying.
 If you allow these feelings to stop your progress at Step 5, you stop moving forward in your recovery and the disease of alcohol addiction will take over once more.
-Alcoholics Anonymous Step Four has prepared you for step five, and by finding the courage to overcome that fear of rejection or the shame of your confession, you experience honesty on a deeper level than in your first step of admission, and you break the pattern of denial that often plagues those suffering with alcoholism.

-5th Step: Confessing to Yourself
+Confessing to Yourself

-As discussed in previous Steps, the concept of a God need not be religious.
+As discussed in previous steps, the concept of a God need not be religious.
 While many may take solace in confessing one’s past wrongs to a deity, they can also take a broader, spiritual approach, admitting that one struggles with alcohol to a non-sectarian spiritual force.
-One can also interpret “God” as a broader inspiration that drives one towards recovery, and acknowledge that in order to call upon this inspiration they must be open and honest with the behaviors that have harmed themselves or others.
+One can also interpret “God” as a broader inspiration that drives one toward recovery, and acknowledge that in order to call upon this inspiration they must be open and honest with the behaviors that have harmed themselves or others.

-Confession to Another Human Being
+Confession to Another Individual

-One can struggle to break the cycle of addiction without help.
-Part of recovering from alcohol addiction is building your self-esteem so that you realize what you have to share is worth listening to, and that you are worthy of forgiveness and respect.
-The person you select to share your fifth step confession with should be someone who understands the process of recovery and someone who wants to help you get through it.
-For this reason many choose to complete step five with a sponsor, or someone from within your AA group who will understand the process of recover and who will be compassionate and respectful of your desire not to share your confidences with anyone else.
+For this reason many choose to complete step five with a sponsor, or someone from within your AA group who will understand the process of recovery and who will be compassionate and respectful of your desire not to share your confidences with anyone else.
 A sponsor will also help you maintain perspective as to the exact nature of the wrongs you are confessing and will not allow you to slip into denial by blaming others for what you’ve shared.

 Getting Help for Alcohol Addiction